 The Benefits of Using Marketing Automation

-Recent research shows that 77% of chief marketing officers (CMOs) at top-performing companies use marketing automation to grow revenues.
+Recent research shows that 77% of chief marketing officers (CMOs) at top-performing companies use marketing automation for business and revenue growth.

 Here are some of the ways marketing automation can benefit your business:

-3. Allows you to refine marketing processes to better target and nurture your leads.
+- Allows you to refine marketing processes to target better and nurture your leads.

-4. Allows for better accountability of marketing and sales by having clearly defined processes and metrics for measuring campaign effectiveness and activities.
+- Allows for better marketing and sales accountability by clearly defined processes and metrics for measuring campaign effectiveness and activities.

 Which Tasks Can Be Automated?

-Effective marketing automation software is designed to scale alongside your company, without automating all your marketing efforts.
+Effective marketing automation platforms are designed to scale alongside your company without automating all your marketing efforts.
 But you need to approach marketing automation with caution.

 Marketing automation is best used to build a database of qualified leads and determine which type of communication will be most effective for your lead.

-Over time and via various points of contact, you will have sufficient data to place your buyers and potential clients in groups, determined by common behaviors, demographics, and interests.
+Over time and via various points of contact, you will have sufficient customer data to place your buyers and potential clients in groups determined by common behaviors, demographics, and interests.

 Another way to use this strategy for pursuing leads is by implementing sales alerts.

-According to Salesforce, marketing automation can track visitors, the websites they visit and generate real-time sales alerts.
+According to Salesforce, marketing automation can track visitors and generate real-time sales alerts.

-This can then be delivered automatically to buyers across websites, text messages, and email marketing.
+This can then be delivered automatically to buyers across websites, text messages, and email marketing automation.